tranguyenxuwu/tranguyenxuwu/README.md

-# Hi there, I'm Tran Nguyen 👋
+# Hi there, I'm Trần Nguyên 👋

-Welcome to my GitHub profile!
-Here you'll find some of the projects I've been working on.
+"A Vietnamese Computer Sience student with passion"

 ## About Me